HabibElias/Aastu-Choir-Gc-Gallery/README.md

 A web-based gallery for showcasing memorable moments of the AASTU Choir Graduating Class of 2025.
 This project uses React, TypeScript, Vite, Tailwind CSS, and Firebase to create a smooth, responsive, and dynamic experience.

+## Deployment
+The gallery is live at [https://aastugc2025.vercel.app/](https://aastugc2025.vercel.app/).

 ## 📸 Features

 - **Photo Gallery** – Displays images of GC members uploaded and managed through Firebase.